 The 2 accurate methods (in order of accuracy) are:

-- dunk tank (accurate to within 1%)
+- dunk tank (accurate to within 1%) and usually found at your local hospital

-- skin calipers (accurate to within 3% if used properly)
+- skin calipers (accurate to within 3% if used properly) and you can purchase them on line for about $25.

-To measure your body fat in the dunk tank you'll have to go to your local hospital and ask if they have a dunk tank (as well as ask what they will charge).
+To measure your body fat in the dunk tank you'll have to go to (or call) your local hospital and ask if they have a dunk tank (as well as ask what they will charge).

 Be aware that gym personnel will probably tell you they can more easily use the bio-feedback method (a hand-held electronic device).
 DO NOT use that method!
 That's no better than using the simple calculator we have here (above).
 It simply measures the speed of a small electrical current flowing through your body from the device.